michaelkeeling/future-of-software-design-workshop-2018/README.md

 * [Participation](participation.md)
 * [Workshop Agenda](agenda.md)

-### Location and
+### Hotel and venue

-The workshop iwll take place in Pittsburgh, PA at the [Hotel Monaco](http://www.monaco-pittsburgh.com/).
+The workshop will take place in Pittsburgh, PA at the [Hotel Monaco](http://www.monaco-pittsburgh.com/).

 * [Getting to the workshop](logistics.md#travel)
 * [Book your stay](logistics.md#hotelmonaco)